Dual moguls isn’t a new event — just new to the Winter Olympics.

 What are the major storylines?

 In individual aerials, China’s reigning Olympic champions both have returned to the medal mix after taking some time off.
 Qi Guangpu missed the 2022-23 season but now has won back-to-back World Cup titles in men’s aerials.
-Xu Mengtao made her full-time return to the World Cup circuit last season and finished second in the World Cup standings (behind Australia’s Laura Peel) for women’s aerials.
-Both skiers will be age 35 during the Milan Cortina Games.
+Xu Mengtao made her full-time return to the World Cup circuit last season and finished 2nd in the World Cup standings (behind Australia’s Laura Peel) for women’s aerials.
+Both skiers will be 35 during the Milan Cortina Games.

 Meanwhile in mixed team aerials, the United States followed up its win at Beijing 2022 with back-to-back world titles in 2023 and 2025.
 Chris Lillis and Quinn Dehlinger were part of both championship teams, while Ashley Caldwell (2023) and Kaila Kuhn (2025) each contributed to one title.